apache/causeway-site/content/contributors/contributing.md

 The diagram also indicates the [JIRA](https://issues.apache.org/jira/browse/ISIS) ticket; all work in Isis should tracked in JIRA.
 Before you decide to start hacking with Isis, it's always worth creating a ticket in JIRA and then have a discussion about it on the [mailing lists](http://isis.apache.org/support.html).

-Assuming you have a JIRA ticket, generally speaking all you need to do once you have your patch is to add a comment with the URL to your patch on your github fork; the Isis committer can then pull down your change.
+Assuming you have a JIRA ticket, generally speaking all you need to do once you have your patch is to add a comment with the URL to your patch on your github fork; the Isis committer can then download your patch from the JIRA ticket, review it, and apply your patch.

 As a slight simplification to the above, you may decide to clone directly from [github.com/apache/isis](https://github.com/apache/isis.git) rather than create your own fork: